by-student-2017/Phase-field/README.md

 # Phase-field
 - This github provides examples for not only "libfftw3" but also "cuFFT".
+- The code is constructed according to the formulas in Dr. Biner's textbook.
+There are also several settings for Paraview that are not described in the textbook, so please refer to them.
 - Undeveloped: 3D dendrite growth, effects of oxygen defects in PbTiO3, etc., crystal growth dependence on plane orientation, etc.

 ## Installation